Klipper3d/klipper/docs/Config_Reference.md

 [printer]
 kinematics:
 #   The type of printer in use.
 This option may be one of: cartesian,
-#   corexy, corexz, delta, rotary_delta, polar, winch, or none.
-This
+#   corexy, corexz, delta, rotary_delta, polar, winch, markforged,
-#   parameter must be specified.
+#   or none.
+This parameter must be specified.
 max_velocity:
 #   Maximum velocity (in mm/s) of the toolhead (relative to the
 #   print).
 This parameter must be specified.